What does a Firmware Engineer do?

 Qualifications

-- Bachelor's degree in Electrical Engineering, Computer Science, or a related field.
+- Bachelor's degree in Computer Science, Electrical Engineering, or a related field.

 - Proven experience as a Firmware Engineer or similar role.

-- Experience with firmware development tools and debugging techniques.
+- Experience with debugging tools and techniques.

 Is becoming a Firmware Engineer a good career path?